 The lack of a high school degree is the single greatest risk factor for young adult homelessness.
 Youth who did not complete high school were 4.5 times more likely to experience homelessness than their peers who completed high school.
 While the federal McKinney-Vento Act contains many provisions designed to help children and youth experiencing homelessness succeed in school, state legislation has a key role to play in a variety of issues, such as limiting punitive school discipline practices, requiring the award of partial credits, mitigating the impact of school mobility on high school graduation, and boosting preschool enrollment and stability.

-Below is a summary of existing state laws that complement these federal requirements to improve high school graduation for students experiencing homelessness, including new legislation SchoolHouse Connection helped pass with partners in Connecticut, Indiana, Kentucky, and Nevada in 2019.
-Summaries of federal requirements are available on our website.
+Below is a summary of existing state laws that promote school success and high school graduation for students experiencing homelessness.
+Summaries of federal requirements are available here.